Pontefract: Media, arts and entertainment

 Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
 Television signals are received from the Emley Moor TV transmitter.

-Local radio stations are BBC Radio Leeds on 92.4 FM, Greatest Hits Radio Yorkshire (formerly Ridings FM) on 106.8 FM, Heart Yorkshire on 106.2 FM, Hits Radio West Yorkshire (formerly Pulse 1) on 102.5 FM, Capital Yorkshire on 105.1 FM and 5 Towns FM, a community online radio station that broadcasts from Castleford.
+Local radio stations are BBC Radio Leeds on 92.4 FM, Greatest Hits Radio Yorkshire (formerly Ridings FM) on 106.8 FM, Heart Yorkshire on 106.2 FM, Hits Radio West Yorkshire (formerly Pulse 1) on 102.5 FM, Capital Yorkshire on 105.1 FM and 5 Towns FM, a community on-line radio station that broadcasts from Castleford.

 The local newspaper is the Pontefract and Castleford Express.

-Novelist Jack Vance, in the "Demon Princes" cycle has named the capital of Aloysius, the main planet in the Vega system, after Pontefract.
+Novelist Jack Vance, in the "Demon Princes" series, has named the capital of Aloysius, the main planet in the Vega system, after Pontefract.
 The hero of the series, Kirth Gersen, has his residence there.

 Pontefract made local and national newspapers in April 2020, with a range of art which lay tribute to the key workers and NHS during the coronavirus outbreak.
 The art was painted by a local mural artist, Rachel List.